A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 • There isn't much time left.

-• He has much experience. (formal)
+• He has much experience in the field.

 • Are there many students in the class?